mmower/rez/README.md

 ## Intro

-Rez is a tool for writing interactive fiction games with HTML, that is games that are constructed from HTML markup, images, movies, and sounds.
-Typically, most of a players interaction with a these game is through clicking links that represent the actions the player can take.
+Rez is a tool for creating HTML-based interactive fiction games.

+What do we mean by that?
+It's for games that are made using HTML markup, images, movies, and sounds where players interact through clicking links representing actions they can take.

+Simpler examples of such games are choice based stories for which many authors use [Twine](https://twinery.org/).
+Rez is designed for a slightly more technical audience that want to create more ambitious games.

+Rez offers: asset management, actors & behaviours (both through Javascript callbacks and AI behaviour trees), items & inventory management, maps & locations, factions & relationships, scenes, plots, systems, and more.

+Rez uses a flexible template-based rendering system with a scene/card system that makes it easy to create any interface you want.
+It includes the [Bulma](https://bulma.io/) CSS framework and [Alpine.JS](https://alpinejs.dev/) for modern layout and dynamic UI.

+## Getting Started

 To write a game with Rez you create one or more `.rez` source files containing the definition of the game.
 The rez compiler then translates these into HTML+ javascript+assets required to play the game in the browser.